 Truck Camper Adventure had the pleasure of getting a tour recently of the Host Campers factory in Bend, Oregon.
 The tour was provided courtesy of Randall Pozzi, Host Industries General Manager, who showed us everything.
 It was apparent during our time there that Host takes great pride in producing some of the largest, most luxurious campers in today’s market.
-Host’s current catalog includes seven palatial models—the Mammoth 11.5, the Everest 11.5, the brand-new Yukon 11.5, the Cascade 10.5, the Rainer LB 9.5, the Rainer SB 9.5, and Tahoe SB 9.5—all of which feature either two or three slide-outs.
+Host’s current catalog includes six palatial models—the Mammoth 11.6, the Everest 11.6, the brand-new Yukon 11.6, the Cascade 10.5, the Tahoe 10, and Tahoe 9.6 SB—all of which feature either two or three slide-outs.
 During our tour we saw five campers in various stages of construction and took note of several things that makes Host Industries special compared to the rest of the industry.
 While it is true that most of these things are mentioned on Host’s website, some of them are not, at least not with the amount of detail that we like.
 This article aims to correct that with a summation of what’s great and unique about the company.
-So without further adieu, here are the top 10 reasons to buy an Host truck camper.
+So without further adieu, here are the top 10 reasons to buy a Host truck camper.

 1. Host Value